andrew/ultimate-awesome/README.md

 - [awesome-funny-programming-music](https://github.com/oswwwaldotc/awesome-funny-programming-music) - Listen to this when you are programming 🎶.
 - [awesome-claude-agents](https://github.com/ozankasikci/awesome-claude-agents) - A curated list of agent definitions for Claude Code.
 - [gitcat](https://github.com/pengjinning/gitcat) - Category awesome git projects by tag .
+- [awesome-embodied-ai-must-read](https://github.com/pickxiguapi/awesome-embodied-ai-must-read) - A curated list of must-read papers, systems, datasets, and engineering references for Embodied AI. .
 - [awesome-minecraft](https://github.com/pokeball99/awesome-minecraft) - Finally, an awesome-minecraft for the Minecraft lovers out there!.
 - [awesome-Weakly-Supervised-Facial-Behavior-Analysis](https://github.com/praveena2j/awesome-Weakly-Supervised-Facial-Behavior-Analysis) - A curated list of weakly supervised learning methods and datasets for facial behavior analysis.
 - [stars](https://github.com/r44cx/stars) - A collection of useful projects (IMO).